 Always first!
 The Navy's first Trident submarine, USS Ohio (SSBN 726), arrived home from making the first Trident strategic deterrent patrol 40 years ago this month, on December 10, 1982.
 Trident submarines are ballistic missile submarines capable of carrying Trident missiles.
 The Navy had commissioned USS Ohio, lead ship in her class, a year earlier in November 1981.

 Smoky Mt.
 Base, or other Custom Made T-Shirts, Available for Purchase!

-(See Information below to order)

-(Shirts already ordered are currently available - See Terry McBride)
+Shirts already ordered are currently available -(See Terry McBride)